vikramrojo/indieweb/www/pages/about.md

 date: 2021-08-04T09:58:17-05:00
 ---

-This is a page.
-It doesn't show up in RSS feeds.
+This site is built in 11ty using Indiekit and a minimal CSS framework I composed.